cpezzell180/playing_with_local_llm/README.md

 ### 6. Upload from URL

-Fetch and ingest content from a web page:
+Fetch and ingest content from a web page or PDF document:

 **Basic usage (single page):**
 ```bash